samchappel/SENG-LIVE-010923-Phase-2/05_side_effects_and_data_fetching/slide.md

 <br>

-💡 These are operations that will still effect our component, but can't specifically happen during the rendering
+💡 These are operations that will still affect our component but can't specifically happen during the rendering

 <br>